paireks/Pterodactyl/Manual/Manual for Pterodactyl 1.2.0.md

 ![1Example0](Img\1Example0.png)

-Ok, so right now let's add some text.
+OK, so right now let's add some text.
 We do it just by adding plain text as Report Part, like that:

 ![1Example1](Img\1Example1.png)